 The textural class and % clay for each horizon will be determined by the judges and supported by laboratory data.
 Soil textural classes as defined in the Soil Survey Manual Chapter 3 (1993) and their official abbreviations (supplied to contestants as part of Attachments 1 and 2) are to be used.
 Deviation from standard nomenclature will be incorrect (i.e., sandy silt or silty loam).

-Credit for sand, loamy sand, and sandy loam textures will NOT be given if sand modifiers are required and not provided (i.e.. very fine, fine, coarse, or very coarse).
+Credit for sand, loamy sand, and sandy loam textures will NOT be given if sand modifiers are required and not provided (i.e. very fine, fine, coarse, or very coarse).

 Textural class: record in the “Class” column.